youssefHosni/Data-Science-Portofolio/Readme.md

 * __[Data Science Resume Selector](https://github.com/youssefHosni/Data-Science-Portofolio/tree/main/Natural_Language_processing/Data-Science-Resume-Selector)__: Selecting the resume that are eligbile to data scientist postions, the dataset used contains 125 resumes, in the resumetext column.
 Resumes were queried from Indeed.
 ---

-### Time series Analysis
+### Time-series Analysis
 * __[Power consumption prediction](https://github.com/youssefHosni/Data-Science-Portofolio/tree/main/time-series-analysis/Power-consumption-forecasting)__: Real time prediction for power consumption using DeepAR on AWS.
 ---

 ### Data Visulization:
-* __[Immigrants to Canada data visulization](https://nbviewer.jupyter.org/github/youssefHosni/Data-Science-Portofolio/blob/main/Data%20Visualization/Python/Immigration_to_Canda_Data_Visualization.ipynb)__: Visualizing the data of the immigrants to Canada using different visualizing libraries in Python.
+* __[Immigrants to Canada data visualization](https://nbviewer.jupyter.org/github/youssefHosni/Data-Science-Portofolio/blob/main/Data%20Visualization/Python/Immigration_to_Canda_Data_Visualization.ipynb)__: Visualizing the data of the immigrants to Canada using different visualizing libraries in Python.
 *  __[Geospatial visualization of San Francisco Police Department Incidents](https://dfm.io/nbview/?url=https%3A%2F%2Fgithub.com%2FyoussefHosni%2FData-Science-Portofolio%2Fblob%2Fmain%2FData%2520Visualization%2FPython%2FSpatial%2520visualization%2520of%2520San%2520Francisco%2520incidents.ipynb)__: Visualizaing the geospatial data of the San Francisco police department incidents for the year 2016.
 ---

 ### Spark
-* __[San Diego Rainforest Fire Predicition](https://github.com/youssefHosni/Data-Science-Portofolio/tree/main/Spark/San%20Diego%20Rainforest%20Fire%20Predicition)__: Predicting the occurance of rainforest fire in san Diego using weather data collected by san Diego weather center.
+* __[San Diego Rainforest Fire Predicition](https://github.com/youssefHosni/Data-Science-Portofolio/tree/main/Spark/San%20Diego%20Rainforest%20Fire%20Predicition)__: Predicting the occurrence of rainforest fire in san Diego using weather data collected by san Diego weather center.
-* __[Cluster Analysis of the San Diego Weather Data](https://github.com/youssefHosni/Data-Science-Portofolio/tree/main/Spark/Cluster%20Analysis%20of%20the%20San%20Diego%20Weather%20Data)__: Ultilizing pyspark to implement unsupervised learning model to cluster the san Diego weather data so as to better understand the occurance of the rainforest fire.
+* __[Cluster Analysis of the San Diego Weather Data](https://github.com/youssefHosni/Data-Science-Portofolio/tree/main/Spark/Cluster%20Analysis%20of%20the%20San%20Diego%20Weather%20Data)__: Utilizing pyspark to implement unsupervised learning model to cluster the san Diego weather data so as to better understand the occurrence of the rainforest fire.
 ---

 ### Data Modeling
-* __[Songs App User Activity Data Modeling](https://github.com/youssefHosni/Data-Engineering-Nanodegree/tree/main/Data%20Modeling/Project:%20Data%20Modeling%20with%20Postgres)__ : Modeling user activity data for a music streaming app called Sparkify to optimize queries for understanding what songs users are listening to by creating a Postgres relational database and ETL pipeline to build up Fact and Dimension tables and insert data into new tables.
+* __[Songs App User Activity Data Modeling](https://github.com/youssefHosni/Data-Engineering-Nanodegree/tree/main/Data%20Modeling/Project:%20Data%20Modeling%20with%20Postgres)__: Modeling user activity data for a music streaming app called Sparkify to optimize queries for understanding what songs users are listening to by creating a Postgres relational database and ETL pipeline to build up Fact and Dimension tables and insert data into new tables.
 * __[Songs App data modeling using Apache Casandra](https://github.com/youssefHosni/Data-Engineering-Nanodegree/tree/main/Data%20Modeling/Project:%20Data%20Modeling%20With%20Apache%20Cassandra)__: Create an Apache Cassandra database which can create queries on song play data to answer analysis questions.

 ---